fr-AlphaP/GNS3-Installer-Fedora-4X/README.md

 ## **Issue with GNS3 GUI :**

-- If the elements of GNS3 windows including font, icons... are really small :
+- If the elements of GNS3 window including font, icons... are really small, to fix it, follow these steps :

 - Edit the .bashrc file :
 ```nano ~/.bashrc```